ttm/dissertacao/article/acm/notes.md

 Therefore, the article contains many adjectives such as "often" "commonly" "frequently" and they might be even more numerous if we wanted to be very precise.
 OK
 - decide on lambda or delta for inter-sample duration.
 OK
 - use mass (music and audio in sample sequences) acronym instead of massa.
 OK
+- put the right name of the peal in the cyclic arcs section.
+OK
+- redo the lucas series calculations (check if in massa, add scripts for it and other sequences).
+OK
+- make explicit that the notes in music section does not benefit so much by expressions as equations as the other sections, but it is a very condensed presentation of musical theory and each subsection has algorithms and music in the massa toolbox.
+OK
+- Make explicit that one merit of the article is the effort to sum up musical theory, many more discussions can be easily added but we believe that from the article on, the reader can look into other articles and books.
+OK

 ### Vocabulary
 - campo harmônico => harmonic field?